devwithsd/tool-manager/README.md

 ## Conclusion
-__This is my first project, so it's a bit silly.
+__This is my first project, so it's a bit silly 😞.
 So, forgive me for it.
 I have worked for 2 days.
 But if you help me, I can make it more flexible and advanced.
 Give it a star if you like my idea and sorry for my bad `English` grammar.
 If you're using it, so many thanks to you, let me know that you are a user of this tool at my `Gmail` address.
-And, till then, goodbye 👋.__
+And, till then, goodbye 👋😉!__